Basic Nursing Program

 Standardized testing is used as part of the overall education and evaluation of students in the BSN program.
 The tests and materials are supported by student fees assigned to specific courses and are incorporated into the learning and testing experience.
 To practice as a registered nurse in any state, graduates must pass the NCLEX-RN licensure examination.
 SVSU’s program assists students to prepare for the NCLEX-RN examination through a variety of teaching-learning methods, including standardized testing.

 Eligibility for Nursing Licensure

 Students should be aware that the State Board of Nursing reviews the records of all graduates who have completed a nursing program to determine eligibility to write the State Board of Nursing Licensure Examinations for Registered Nurses.
-The State Board of Nursing retains the right to deny a graduate permission to write the licensure examinations based on fingerprints and criminal background checks.
+The State Board of Nursing retains the right to deny a graduate permission to write the licensure examinations if the individual has been convicted of a felony.